 So we’re getting close…

-Can you believe that Turkey Day is less than 2 weeks away?
+Can you believe that Turkey Day is tomorrow?

 So let’s rev up and get ready…